theobald-software/kb.theobald-software.github.io/content/_xtract-is/step-by-step-ssis-migration.md

 #### The functionality of the SSIS packages and SSIS projects could be ensured by the following order:

 1. Use the XtractISConversionPreparer.exe, located in the Xtract IS installation routine, to convert the SSIS packages to the SQL Server 2016 version.
 2. Open the Solution and project in VS/SSDT.
-The packages should open and might display the following error `could not aquire Xtract connection`
+The packages should open and might display the following error `could not acquire Xtract connection`
 3. Right click on the project and open the project properties.
 4. Change the Deployment Target Version to SQL Server 2016.
 5. Save the SSIS project.